October 6, 2024

 • Use only a clean coffee maker and make sure to run a cycle with just water after brewing tea to clean any residue left behind.

-See also Cuisinart Grind And Brew 12-cup Coffee Maker
+See also Colorful Coffee Maker

 Another tip to keep in mind is to preheat your coffee maker before brewing tea.
 This will ensure that the water is at the right temperature for steeping the tea leaves.
 Simply run a cycle with just water before adding the tea.